ChameliDasgupta01/ManageInventryShipmentAPI/README.md

  Overview

-	- Manage Inventory Shipment System API  - ManageInventryShipmentAPI This is developed Using the .NET Core API to perform the backend activity for the CRUD implementation of Inventory and Shipment Management 		System.
+	- Inventory and Shipment Management System API  - ManageInventryShipmentAPI This is developed Using the .NET Core API to perform the backend activity for the CRUD implementation of Inventory and Shipment Management 		System.
-	- Manage Inventory Shipment System UI  - WFManageInventryShipment This is developed using Windows Forms and utilizes an API to perform CRUD (Create, Read, Update, Delete) operations.
+	- Inventory and Shipment Management System UI  - WFManageInventryShipment This is developed using Windows Forms and utilizes an API to perform CRUD (Create, Read, Update, Delete) operations.
 The application enables

 Features